You'll need to be a pioneer to buy one

 As of 2017, there were 15 filling stations in the UK – with five of them near London, and the others split between Swindon, south Wales, Yorkshire and the west coast of Scotland.

 So, your options to own a Mirai are very geographically limited.
-But the plus side is that is you do live near a filling station, and lease the car from Toyota, you'll get your hydrogen refills covered.
+But the plus side is that if you do live near a filling station, and lease the car from Toyota, you'll get your hydrogen refills covered.
+A lease typically costs around £1,000 as advertised on the Parkers website.

 Limited numbers, maximum exclusivity